Skip to content

 Acronyms

-• Define acronyms at their first occurrence in the abstract and main text.
+• Define acronyms at their first occurrence in each chapter.
 After this, use the acronym only.

 • Do not use an acronym if the definition or phrase is used only once.

-• Acronyms that are very familiar to readers of a particular journal do not need to be expanded.
+• Acronyms that are very familiar to readers of a particular topic or community do not need to be expanded.

 Mathematics

-• Make the following notation roman: differential ‘d’, exponential ‘e’, complex ‘i’, sin, cos, tan, etc.
+• Make the following notation consistent (preferably roman): differential ‘d’, exponential ‘e’, complex ‘i’, sin, cos, tan, etc.

 • Use italic for subscripts and superscripts that are variables and roman for those that are labels.